dubverse-ai/MahaTTS/README.md

 ------

+## Community

+Join our [Discord Community](https://discord.gg/4VGnrgpBN) and select the role `Github Guru` to get early access to upcoming model releases.
+We have two major model releases planned before March 2024.

 ## Description

 MahaTTS, with Maha signifying 'Great' in Sanskrit, is a Text to Speech Model developed by [Dubverse.ai](https://dubverse.ai).
-We drew inspiration from the [tortoise-tts](https://github.com/neonbjb/tortoise-tts) model, but our model uniquely utilizes seamless M4t wav2vec2 for semantic token extraction.
+We drew inspiration from the [Tortoise TTS](https://github.com/neonbjb/tortoise-tts) model, but our model uniquely utilizes seamless M4t wav2vec2 for semantic token extraction.
 As this specific variant of wav2vec2 is trained on multilingual data, it enhances our model's scalability across different languages.

 We are providing access to pretrained model checkpoints, which are ready for inference and available for commercial use.